dominodatalab/domino-code-assist-docs/docs/loading-data/snowflake.md

 === "Python"

-    Click the <span class="blue-button">Low Code Assistant™</span> button in the toolbar.
+    Click the <span class="blue-button">Domino Code Assist™</span> button in the toolbar.
 It will insert a code snippet in a new code cell and execute it.

     <img class="screenshot" src="../../screenshots/snowflake-lca.png">